richtechguy/NexusVXLAN/README.txt

 CreateMultiCast.py
     This script will deploy PIM sparse-mode to the switches and set up the spine switches as the Anycast-RP devices.

+VpcCheck.py
+    This script is called by DeployVXLAN if it detects 'feature vpc' on the target switch.
+When called, it will check to see if there is any VPC configuration and if there isn't any, it will disable the vPC feature.
+    If VPC is enabled and not properly configured for VXLAN, the loopback interface tied to the nve interface will not function unless you do a shut --> no shut on the loopback interface.